bnhovde/ES2015-talk/README.md

 This is the agenda.
 I'm first gonna talk about the state of JavaScript in 2016.

+I'll then talk about how ES6 fits into this, about browser support and run through Bbabel.

 The biggest part of the talk will be going through ES6 and the new features.

-> [list of features]

-There's a lot of them, so I'll primarily focus on the ones that will most likely benefit you.
-A lot of these are very low level features primarily for people that build libraries, so you might not ever see unless you actively go looking.

 Before I go through the features I'll show you a JavaScript library I've written without ES6, and as I tick off the features I'll implement these into the ES5 library to demonstrate use cases.

+Then after the break I'll go through some upcoming features.

+> [list of features - show order]

-When I was writing this talk I realized there's so much material here.
-How am I going to keep you focused through all of this material?
-I mean, I think it's pretty riveting stuff, but I would probably be drifting off too after 30 minutes of theory, so I've tried to spice it up a little..
+Like I said, I was worried about how to keep you focused through all of this material?
+I mean, I think it's pretty riveting stuff, but I would probably be drifting off too after 20 minutes of theory, so I've tried to spice it up a little..

 Sprinkled in with the rest of the slides I've added "Surprise quiz slides".
 When one of those pop up, the first person to shout the answer wins some candy.
 The questions aren't javaScript related, and you're allowed to google or bing or whatever you want to do.